smiirl/smiirl-custom-samples/samples/php/slotMachine/README.md

-This example puts a random number in a Custom Counter:
+This example use the Smiirl Custom Counter as a random generator for a "Lotto game":

+## Rules ##
+First Choose
+- the number of players,
+- the size X (number of digits) of your counter,
+- the range of the digits.
+- the names of players

+Then each player chooses a bet on X digits (on the fixed range).

+Launch the game turn with the "Roll the dice" button: the counter shows the number drawn.

+Use the button "Reveal Result" to show won points:

+- Each misplaced digit earns 10 points.
+- Each well placed number earns 100 points.
+- Each well placed number (in addition to a first one) multiplies the score of the round by 2.

+## Install
 - ```
   composer install
   ```
 - In https://my.smiirl.com:
     - Go to the `Settings` of your counter.
     - Change its options to `"PUSH NUMBER"`.
-    - Get the `CURL Endpoint` of your counter
+    - Get the `API Parameters` of your counter
 - Put it in `roll.php` and make it executable.
-- Use `dice.html` to show a launching button.
+- Use `index.html` to show the interface.
-- Fall off your chair
+- Invite friends and launch a game.